KristofferCosme19/KristofferCosme19/Finals Task 2. Transform ER into Relational tables/Images/README.md

-# Finals Lab Task 2.
-MySQL Basics
+# Finals Task 2.
+Transform ER into Relational tables

 ## Step 1: Create the database and use it:
 - This makes a new database called studentdb where all your tables will live.